DrPaulBrewer/sub-unsub/README.md

 ### Compatibility

-* sub-unsub works with hapi 16
+* sub-unsub will eventually work with hapi 16
+* this software is UNTESTED
+* you really shouldn't be using this yet...

 ### Installation